By Vexen Crabtree 2005 Jul 17

 Track: Raise Your God

 Aside from these three tracks that sample Hellraiser directly is the outstanding track entitled Hellraiser.
 It is Suicide Commando's best track, on the Mindstrip album.
-Hunt out the VNV Nation remix of it, and you'll find one of the most beautiful EBM-industrial-techno tracks ever!
+Hunt out the VNV Nation remix of it, and you'll find a great EBM-industrial-techno track.

 Track: We Have To See We Have To Know,